saeedlayeghi/GithubFollowerModulePy/README.md

 import followermodulegithub

 asyncio.run(followermodulegithub.run(urlquery='Z3NTL3'))
-# Returns the amount of followes the profile has!
+# Returns the amount of followers the user Z3NTL3 has!
 # Output: 47

 # Z3NTL3 can be replaced with the queu of the github profile name.
 Dont parse https://github.com/Z3NTL3 only the github profile name